Tag Archive for: Home Staging for Resale

 Home prices seem to be high.
 I hear clients say this all the time, “I don’t want to buy at the top of the market.”
 With any home purchase decision, I recommend this be a 10-year purchase, if possible.
 Our prices are going up because the demand is going up.
 Like most other communities, we also have a shortage of homes.
 The driver behind that is the high number of people moving to the Grand Valley from other states.
 The inventory is low, but the demand is growing stronger than most cities.

-Although this post was about some of the negatives of living in Grand Junction, we feel the positives far outweigh those.
+While this post has highlighted several of the Cons of living in Grand Junction, we feel the positives far outweigh those.
 Some of the best things about living here are the geographic proximity to so many wonderful areas and a great sense of community.
 To end on a high note, consider reading some of these popular (and funny) posts.

 Retire in Grand Junction: Your grandkids and kids will thank you